mozilla-releng/relengdocs/procedures/release-duty/desktop/flathub-flatpak.rst

 Channels used
 -------------

-As of September, 2020 we build and publish two flatpaks: \* mozilla-beta flatpak that is published to the Flathub ``beta`` channel.
+As of September, 2020 we build and publish two flatpaks:
+- mozilla-beta flatpak that is published to the Flathub ``beta`` channel.
 This does not have an UI and is used by ~1K users.
-It’s mainly for testing purposes \* mozilla-release flatpak that is published to the Flathub ``stable`` channel[2].
+It’s mainly for testing purposes
+- mozilla-release flatpak that is published to the Flathub ``stable`` channel.
 This is the main flatpak that users get.

-In order to publish to both channels, we use the flatpak scriptworker[3].
-The procedure to push is the same for both channels, only the ``token`` value depends.
-Both of them are baked in our SOPS.

 The flatpak store (Flathub) comes with the concept of tracks (à la Google Play Store).
 Release promotion automatically uploads to these